-Following the Triplets of Belleville last week, we’re taking a look at Sylvain Chomet’s masterpiece—it’s the Illusionist (not to be mistaken with the 2006 film starring Ed Norton).
+Following our Triplets of Belleville review, we’re taking a look at Sylvain Chomet’s masterpiece—it’s the Illusionist (not to be mistaken with the 2006 film starring Ed Norton).

 Non, L’Illusionniste is French director Chomet’s artistic and storytelling triumph, merging bittersweet poignancy with a wry, subtle sense of slapstick humour.